-Authors of The Successful Match: 200 Rules to Succeed in the Residency Match and
+The Successful Match: How to Succeed in your Residency Interview

 For most residency applicants, the arrival of November marks the beginning of the interview season.
 This often brings back memories of the medical school admission interview, with the ubiquitous “Why do you want to be a doctor?” question.